espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 Manual Commands
 ~~~~~~~~~~~~~~~

-Secure boot is integrated into the esp-idf build system, so ``make`` or ``idf.py build`` will sign an app image and ``idf.py bootloader`` will produce a signed bootloader if secure signed binaries on build is enabled.
+Secure boot is integrated into the esp-idf build system, so ``idf.py build`` will sign an app image and ``idf.py bootloader`` will produce a signed bootloader if secure signed binaries on build is enabled.

 However, it is possible to use the ``espsecure.py`` tool to make standalone signatures and digests.